It began in mid-October in 2015. After testing positive for about 5 at-home pregnancy tests, I finally settled on the truth bomb that I was pregnant.

 From the time I found out that I was pregnant, to the time 2016 rolled around, I was down for the count.

 Growing is a human is tough!
-My daily exhaustion lead me to taking naps often and eating became my new daily goal.
+My daily exhaustion lead me to take naps often and eating became my new daily goal.
 If I could muster up the energy to eat something (noodles was my go-to meal at the time) then it was a good day.

 Not to mention, I carried a load of doubt and guilt from not being able to do anything else in my day.
 My mind used to flood with negative thoughts such as,